 Insurance Operations Credit risk is defined as credit risk arising from carrying out daily insurance business operations.
-This includes loss of principal or financial reward resulting from a counterparty's failure to pay or fulfil all or part of its contractual obligations.
+This includes loss of amounts due resulting from a counterparty's failure to pay or fulfil all or part of its contractual obligations.
 For example, if the Company trades with an insolvent broker there is a risk that the Company will not receive all the premiums due from that broker.